ArnaudBarre/tsl/rules.md

 dot-notation ✅ (without options)
 naming-convention: TODO
-no-base-to-string: ✅ (without options, only `.toString()`, see `restrict-plus-operands` and `restrict-template-expressions` for other checks) no-duplicate-type-constituents ✅ (smarter thanks to `isTypeAssignableTo`) no-floating-promises ✅ no-for-in-array ✅ no-implied-eval ✅ (do not check for global shadowing) no-meaningless-void-operator ✅ no-misused-promises ✅ no-mixed-enums ❌ (typed only to handle cases not supported in isolatedModules)
+no-base-to-string: ✅ (without options, only `.toString()`, see `restrict-plus-operands` and `restrict-template-expressions` for other checks) no-duplicate-type-constituents ❌(merged with no-redundant-type-constituents) no-floating-promises ✅ no-for-in-array ✅ no-implied-eval ✅ (do not check for global shadowing) no-meaningless-void-operator ✅ no-misused-promises ✅ no-mixed-enums ❌ (typed only to handle cases not supported in isolatedModules) no-redundant-type-constituents ✅ (smarter thanks to `isTypeAssignableTo`)